shaik1002/biggitlabbomb/doc/ci/docker/using_docker_images.md

      }
      ```

-     NOTE:
-     If you use `{"credsStore": "ecr-login"}`, set the region explicitly in the AWS shared configuration file (`~/.aws/config`), because the region must be specified when the ECR Credential Helper retrieves the authorization token.

    - Or, if you're running self-managed runners,
      add the previous JSON to `${GITLAB_RUNNER_HOME}/.docker/config.json`.
      GitLab Runner reads this configuration file and uses the needed helper for this